gbif/ssg-biodiversityinformatics/content/01-Shared-ambitions/en.md

 # Shared ambitions
 We believe that delivering robust interconnected communities, systems and processes to handle biodiversity information for the common good can best be achieved through a lightweight alliance between all stakeholders with an interest in this outcome.

-Accordingly, as signatories, we acknowledge out intent to collaborate in developing such an alliance focused on achieving the following interlinked ambitions:
+Accordingly, as signatories, we acknowledge our intent to collaborate in developing such an alliance focused on achieving the following interlinked ambitions:

 &nbsp;&nbsp;&nbsp;&nbsp;_Support for science and evidence-based planning_